 The film’s tagline, “Finding common ground is a walk in the park,” reflects its central theme.
 Each year tens of thousands gather in Oakdale Park to experience music, food, performances, and visual arts.
 4 Days in June explores what happens when people come together around a shared experience.

-In 2026, the Smoky Hill River Festival celebrates its 50th year, with this year’s Festival taking place June 11–14 in Salina, Kansas.
+In 2026, the Smoky Hill River Festival celebrated its 50th year.

 Produced by FILI Creative in partnership with Salina Arts & Humanities and the Smoky Hill River Festival, 4 Days in June takes audiences beyond the Festival grounds to meet the organizers, volunteers, artists, performers, and attendees who make the event possible.
 What begins as a look at the logistics and planning behind a major community event ultimately becomes a story about belonging, creativity, and the power of gathering together.